Frequently Asked Questions (FAQs)

 - What is the SARGF treatment programme?

-All the Foundation’s services are free of charge and available 24 hours a day.
-These services include an outpatient and inpatient treatment programme as well as the provision of a counselling line, which is manned by trained and qualified professionals.
+All the Foundation’s services are FREE of charge and available 24 hours a day.
+These services include an outpatient and inpatient treatment programme as well as the provision of telephone counselling by trained and qualified professionals.

 The outpatient programme comprises of face-to-face counselling and is aligned to the practices regulated by the Health Practitioners Council of South Africa and other recognized international best practices.